Uncovering Neurodegenerative Insights Through Ethnic Diversity

 Hieab Adams, MD PhD

 Dr. Adams is Assistant Professor at the departments of Clinical Genetics and Radiology of the Erasmus MC University Medical Center.
 He is PI of the Precision Epidemiology group.

 Chief image analysis

-Dr. Evans is a postdoctoral researcher at the departments of Epidemiology and Radiology of the Erasmus MC University Medical Center.
+Dr. Evans is a postdoctoral researcher at the departments of Clinical Genetics and Radiology of the Erasmus MC University Medical Center.
 She leads the image processing activities in the UNITED consortium.

 Annemieke van Beek, MSc

 Drs. van Beek is specialized in health communication and marketing.
 She coordinates the communication of the UNITED consortium and takes care of organizing the events.

 The brain is an elaborately organized organ.
 Subtle changes in its structure can be one of the initial signs of a decline in brain function due a neurodegeneration.
 Measuring these subtle changes through fine-grained analysis of brain scans will allow us to map the morphological architecture of neurodegenerative diseases.
 This could lead not only to more insight into the disease process, but also to more accurate diagnosis and prediction.

 High-dimensional imaging markers are measurements that we derive from a persons brain that describes its structure using thousands to millions of variables.
 Each of these variables captures a very specific aspect of brain structure, making them highly suited for detecting the subtle changes caused by neurodegenerative disorders.
 Examples of such high-dimensional imaging markers are the thickness of the cortical tissue, subtle differences in the shape of key subcortical structures, and a highly focused analysis of the appearance of brain tissue on a level of 1 millimeter cubes.